Lazy-panda001/Mini-SQL-Engine/README.md

  a.
 SELECT * FROM table1, table2 WHERE table1.col1=table2.col2;
  b.
 SELECT col1, col2 FROM table1, table2 WHERE table1.col1=table2.col2 and/or table1.col3=table2.col4;
  ```
+   - Queries with group by and/or order by clause is handled
+   - Basic Error Handling is done

+## * Execute
+- run Mini-SQL-Engine from python file `python sql.py "<query>"`
+- run Mini-SQL-Engine from bash script ```